ArieLeo/Randomizer/README.md

 Can be used to trigger animation transitions in random or fixed intervals.

 Licensed under MIT license.
 See LICENSE file in the project root folder.
-Extensions with versions below 1.0.0 are considered to be pre/alpha and may not work properly.
+Extensions with version below 1.0.0 are considered to be pre/alpha and may not work properly.

 ![Randomizer](/Resources/cover_screenshot.png?raw=true)